Mesothelioma & Asbestos Compensation Claims

 - Pleural plaques – Asbestos-related pleural plaques that are small areas of localised thickening or scarring of the lining of the lung

-As with mesothelioma, it is not unusual for the symptoms of these asbestos-related illnesses to be slow to develop, often not becoming apparently until decades after exposure.
+As with mesothelioma, it is not unusual for the symptoms of these asbestos-related illnesses to be slow to develop, often not becoming apparent until decades after exposure.

 Making a mesothelioma compensation claim